gregorybel/combo-pairing/README.md

 - Kill ruffy
 - Copy from phone 1 /data/data/org.monkey.d.ruffy.ruffy/shared_prefs/pumpdata.xml to same location on phone 2
 - [OR] you may want to use Titanium Backup and backup data from ruffy, transfer backup to phone 2 and restore it
-* When I do it, I use dropbox to updload/download backup file
+* When I do it, I use dropbox to upload/download backup file (only data)

 - Connect phone 2 to PC:
 ```